-Power Our Women Self Defence was founded in 2016 by Shana Pasapa, a mother of two boys from the White Bear First Nations in the Treaty Four Territory.
-P.O.W. offers classes on practical self defense and training for real-life situations.
-Shana’s goal is to empower her students by aloowing them to see what their bodies are capable of.
+Power Our Women Self Defense was founded in 2016 by Shana Pasapa, a mother of two boys from the White Bear First Nations in the Treaty Four Territory.
+P.O.W. offers classes on practical self-defense and training for real-life situations.
+Shana’s goal is to empower her students by allowing them to see what their bodies are capable of.
 She believes if we work together, we can build strong, confident leaders in our community today!

 Miyosiwin Salon Spa

 Miyosiwin (meaning “Beauty” in the Cree language) was founded by Jennifer Dubois who is from George Gordon First Nation in Saskatchewan.
 Miyosiwin Salon Spa offers top quality professional services from hair cutting, blowouts, updos, hair colors inspired by modern day fashion trends to body wraps, facials, skin care and much more.
 After a fire caused extensive damage to the salon last year, founder Jennifer had to learn the power of resilience.
 However, after significant renovations and an outpouring of community support Miyosiwin was able to reopen a year later.

 Complete Martial Arts was founded by instructor AJ Scales, a third-degree Black Belt in Brazilian Jiu Jitsu.
 The studio offers classes for adults, teens and kids, as well as women-only programs.
 AJ has competed in mixed martial arts at the international level and is a passionate advocate for MMA in Regina